 No

-Yes, Kildonan Park trail is rated as Easy difficulty with only 10 m of elevation gain.
-This makes it perfect for beginners, families, and anyone looking for a leisurely walk.
+Yes, Kildonan Park trails are rated as Easy difficulty with minimal elevation gain (approximately 10 m or less).
+This makes them perfect for beginners, families, children, and anyone looking for a leisurely walk without steep climbs.

 Kildonan Park is open from sunrise to sunset.
 Please plan your visit accordingly and ensure you complete your walk before dark.